UK says Nissan was not offered compensation to build new models after Brexit

-LONDON Oct 27 Britain did not offer Nissan compensation in return for any Brexit-induced costs to persuade the Japanese carmaker to build new models in Britain, Prime Minister Theresa May's spokesman said on Thursday.
+LONDON Britain did not offer Nissan (7201.T) compensation in return for any Brexit-induced costs to persuade the Japanese carmaker to build new models in Britain, Prime Minister Theresa May's spokesman said on Thursday.

 "There is no compensation package," the spokesman said.
 "What we have made clear to Nissan and to others in the industry is that what we want is a competitive environment for the whole of the industry."